SMKSmith/credit-risk-classification/README.md

 If you do not recommend any of the models, please justify your reasoning.

-Overview of the Analysis
-The analysis uses two machine learning algorithms to train and evaluate a model based on loan risk.
-We use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 The dataset covers various client financial information including loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, total debt, and loan status.
 The purpose of the machine learning model is to predict the clients’ loan status.
 This is categorized into ‘0’ (healthy loan) and ‘1’ (high-risk loan).